LiamHoogstad/Group_9_GDP/README.md

 # Group_9_GDP - Release 1

 This branch is our release 1 of our Group Design Project, MusiCollab.
 MusiCollab is aimed to be a collaborative music creation website where you can create and edit projects with friends and strangers by adding tracks, manipulating their audio settings and much more!
-We achieved all of goal for this release and an extra feature of a working custom volume slider.
+We achieved all of our goals for this release and an extra feature of a working custom volume slider.

 ---